Wrike vs Basecamp

 Pricing changes over time, so confirm the latest details on each vendor site before you commit.

-Wrike pricing: Paid plans start at $10 per user per month.
+Wrike pricing: Free for basic use, with paid Team plans starting at $10 per user per month and Business around $24.80.

 The better value depends on team size, feature needs, and how much workflow depth or reporting your team actually needs.